-The requested reduced setbacks area factor of the unique dimensions of the site and the opportunity presented by the abutting property conditions which will reduce adverse impacts typically associated with setback reductions.
+The requested reduced setbacks area factor of the unique dimensions of the site and the opportunity presented by the abutting property conditions of the escarpment which will reduce adverse impacts typically associated with setback reductions.

 To the north and west, the property line directly abuts the escarpment with its steep elevation decline, heavily wooded condition, and associated protections in the Official Plan.
-In time, if redevelopment occurs along this interface, the presence of the escarpment will guarantee an ample setback between buildings and substantially mitigate proximity concerns.
+In time, if redevelopment occurs along this interface in the former Slater R.O.W, the presence of the escarpment will guarantee an ample setback between buildings and substantially mitigate proximity concerns.

-To the east, the subject site incorporates the heritage building known as Alexander Fleck House, and then Bronson Avenue.
+To the east, the subject site includes the heritage building known as Alexander Fleck House, and then Bronson Avenue.
 Similarly, it is not anticipated that redevelopment is available on this portion of the property, and that, coupled with the ROW width of Bronson to the east will ensure ample separation distances.